johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 ## 5.3.
 Format of the DNS Transport Signal SVCB Record

-The OTS Hint MUST be an SVCB record with the following
+The DTS Hint MUST be an SVCB record with the following
 characteristics:

 * **OWNER:** The owner name of the SVCB record MUST be the label